jeanmamelo/farmer-api/README.md

 # farmer-api
-a simple flask api to represent the farmer data
+a simple flask api to present the farmer data